Not Just a Man's World: Inside the Lives of 7 Notorious Female Mobsters

 Also known as the Black Widow, the Godmother of Cocaine, and the Godmother, Griselda Blanco was a Colombian drug lord who reigned in Miami during the 1970s and 1980s and the Cocaine Cowboy Wars.
 Blanco ordered hits on numerous people, which shooters of motorcycles facilitated.

 Her use of violence made Blanco a wealthy drug trafficker during that period, making reportedly $80 million each month.
-Blanco’s crimes eventually caught up to her, as in 1985, a court sentenced her to 15 years in prison for drug-related charges, according to Britannica.
+Blanco’s crimes eventually caught up to her, and in 1985, a court sentenced her to 15 years in prison for drug-related charges, according to Britannica.
 During her time in prison, she still ran her organization.

 In 1994, Blanco received three additional charges in connection to the murder of one of her former associates who agreed to testify against her.
 Blanco pled guilty to the charges, allowing her to accept a reduced sentence.